gelso/BigButtonPlay/README.md

-# TubeEase
+# BigButtonPlay

 A simple, senior-friendly client-side tool to interact with YouTube's API.

-**Designed specifically for older adults and users who are not comfortable with technology.** TubeEase features only 2-3 large, clearly visible buttons to make YouTube searches as simple as possible.
+**Designed specifically for older adults and users who are not comfortable with technology.** BigButtonPlay features only 2-3 large, clearly visible buttons to make YouTube searches as simple as possible.

 This is an **open-source, non-profit project** created to help bridge the digital divide and make technology more accessible to more people.